 Most loaders allow dynamically linked libraries also known as shared libraries.
 Code is designed and tested using a suite of shared libraries which are loaded at execution time.
 The process of linking and loading is outside the scope of the C standard.

 C permits self-modifying code.
 In C there isn’t a distinction between data space and code space, executable commands can be altered as desired during the execution of the program.
-Although self-modifying code may be easy to do in C, it can be difficult to understand, test and fix leading to potential vulnerabilities in the code.
+Although self-modifying code is easy to write in C, it can be difficult to understand, test and fix leading to potential vulnerabilities in the code.

 Self-modifying code can be done intentionally in C to obfuscate the effect of a program or in some special situations to increase performance.
 Modification of C code can occur if pointers are misdirected to access the code space instead of data space or code is executed in data space.
 Accidental modification usually leads to a program crash.
 Intentional modification can also lead to a program crash, but used in conjunction with other vulnerabilities can lead to more serious problems that affect the entire host.